 The Development Authority

-Since the Royal Decree 119/2011 Establishing Duqm Special Economic Zone Authority and Issuing its Regulations, around 2,046 sq km - based on the most recent expansion of the site area – NOW FALLS within the jurisdiction of the Special Economic Zone Authority at Duqm (SEZAD), including 80km of coastline.
+Since the Royal Decree 119/2011 Establishing Duqm Special Economic Zone Authority and Issuing its Regulations, around 2,046 sq km — based on the most recent expansion of the site area — now falls within the jurisdiction of the Special Economic Zone Authority at Duqm (SEZAD), including 80km of coastline.
 SEZAD manages, regulates, and develops Duqm SEZ as a financially and administratively independent government entity.
 SEZAD's key role lies with the planning, design, and implementation of long-term master plans and strategic planning for all development and major infrastructure within the City.
 This also includes a variety of strategic investment activities to ensure a diverse range of economic activities exist within Duqm, acting both independently as well as being mutually supportive to strengthen the development of the City, as well as the overall economy of the Sultanate of Oman.
-Furthermore, SEZAD oversees environmental and sustainability elements associated with the expansion and development of Duqm, to ensure the City provides an attractive and sustainable proposition, to residents, visitors, and investors through the balanced promotion of live, work, and play.
+Furthermore, SEZAD oversees environmental and sustainability elements associated with the expansion and development of Duqm, to ensure the City provides an attractive and sustainable environment to residents, visitors, and investors through the balanced promotion of live, work, and play.

 Duqm Special Economic Zone Master Plan